Grass, Annual Blue (Poa annua)

-This small cool season grass is a particularly serious weed problem in closely mowed areas.
+Bluegrass, Annual (Poa annua) Small cool season grass is a particularly serious weed problem in closely mowed areas.
 It begins to emerge in late summer and early fall when night temperatures are in the 60’s and moisture is present.
-Annual bluegrass seeds continue to germinate through the fall, winter and spring – making chemical control more difficult.
+Annual bluegrass seeds continue to germinate through the fall, winter and spring making chemical control more difficult.
 Favored by moist soil conditions and cool temperatures.
 It has a strong competitive advantage over warm season grasses from fall through spring.
 Annual bluegrass is greatly reduced by taller mowing heights and limited use of water.
-Seed heads in late fall and winter, but seed head development is greatest in the spring and early summer.
-Can be controlled to some degree with pre- emergence products like corn gluten meal and post emergent organic herbicides like vinegar.
+Seed heads form in late fall and winter, but seed head development is greatest in the spring and early summer.
+Control with pre and post emergence herbicides like corn gluten meal.

 Home | Weed List | Natural-Organic Weed Control